nrinaudo/nrinaudo.github.com/source/_posts/2013-04-11-scalas-by-name-parameters.markdown

 {% endblockquote %}

 ## Not lazy parameters
-It's important to realize that by-name parameters are not lazy parameters, and can only partially be used that way.
+It's important to realise that by-name parameters are not lazy parameters, and can only partially be used that way.

 Lazy parameters will [hopefully](https://issues.scala-lang.org/browse/SI-240) make it into Scala at some point.
 They are parameters whose value is only computed when used for the first time, rather than at declaration time, which is great for